COMPREHENSIVE PLAN UPDATE

 How frequently must a comprehensive plan be updated?

 - Once completed, the State of Maine reviews a municipality’s comprehensive plan and issues a Finding of Consistency if it meets the requirements.
 This Finding of Consistency is valid for twelve (12) years from the date of issue.
 Amendments to a comprehensive plan can be made at any time and do not reset the duration of the original consistency finding.

-- Saco’s current comprehensive plan was adopted in 2011, and its Finding of Consistency expires in 2023.
+- Saco’s current comprehensive plan was adopted in 2011 and its Finding of Consistency expires in 2023.

-- The plan update adopted in 2018 focused primarily on downtown and added the new sections: sustainability and arts and culture.
+- The plan update adopted in 2018 focused primarily on downtown and added two new sections: sustainability and arts and culture.
 That update is not comprehensive nor citywide and does not extend the timeline for updating the entire comprehensive plan.

-- This comprehensive planning process is separate from the Zoning Ordinance Update, a key recommendation of the 2018 plan update.
+- This comprehensive planning process is separate from the Zoning Ordinance Update, which was a key recommendation of the 2018 plan update.
 Once complete, the new comprehensive plan may recommend further zoning revisions to align with the community’s vision and demonstrated needs.